andywer/threads.js/README.md

   }
 ```

-#### Webpack bundles targetting node
+#### Node.js bundles

-If you are using webpack to create a bundle that will be run in node (webpack config `target: "node"`), you also need to specify that the `tiny-worker` fallback used for node < 12 should not be bundled:
+If you are using webpack to create a bundle that will be run in node (webpack config `target: "node"`), you also need to specify that the `tiny-worker` package used for node < 12 should not be bundled:

 ```diff
   module.exports = {